davejoelwilson/chemwash-master-data/Create Master Database/README.md

 ## Recommended Workflow

+1. **Initial Setup:**
-1. First, use `fergus-data-only.js` or `fetch-job-data.js` to check what data is available in Fergus for a job
+   - Use `fergus-data-only.js` or `fetch-job-data.js` to check what data is available in Fergus for a job
-2. Then use `check-airtable-data.js` to see what's currently in your Airtable
+   - Use `check-airtable-data.js` to see what's currently in your Airtable
-3. Update your Airtable schema if needed to accommodate both consumer and commercial customer types
+   - Update your Airtable schema if needed to accommodate both consumer and commercial customer types

+2. **One-Time Bulk Update:**
-4. Use `update-airtable-row.js` to update a specific job's contact information
+   - Use `batch-update-contacts.js` to update all existing jobs in Airtable with contact information

-5. Once everything is working correctly, use `batch-update-contacts.js` to update multiple jobs at once
+3. **Automated Integration:**
+   - Setup your Make.com scenario to add new invoices from Xero to Airtable
+   - Run the `schedule-sync.js` script to automatically fill in contact details for new jobs every 15 minutes

+This setup ensures that all new invoices in Xero will be added to Airtable via Make.com, and the contact details will be automatically filled in from Fergus shortly afterward.

 ## Airtable Field Recommendations